Totally Barbados

 - Holetown, St. James

-- Oistins, Christ Church – is a popular entertainment venue for locals and tourists for its thriving fishing community and infamous Friday night Fish Fry.
+- Oistins, Christ Church, is a popular entertainment venue for locals and tourists with its thriving fishing community and infamous Friday night Fish Fry.

 - Speightstown, St. Peter